nextras/orm/docs/entity.md

 ### Entity dependencies

-Your entity can require some dependency to work.
-Orm comes with `Nextras\Orm\Repository\IDependencyProvider` interface, which takes care about injecting necessary dependencies.
+Your entity may require some dependency to work.
+Orm comes with the `Nextras\Orm\Repository\IDependencyProvider` interface, which takes care of injecting necessary dependencies.
 If you use `OrmExtension` for `Nette\DI`, it will automatically call standard DI injections (injection methods and `@inject` annotation).
 Dependencies are injected when an entity is attached to the repository.

 ```php
 /**